smooth-glitch/Invoyze/README.md

 # Smart Inventory App

-Smart Inventory App is a cross-platform inventory management solution built with Flutter.
+Invoyze is a cross-platform inventory management solution built with Flutter and firebase.
 It enables users to efficiently manage, scan, and track inventory items across Android, iOS, Web, Windows, macOS, and Linux platforms.

 ## Features